zzt2004/Surfing/README.md

 <details>
 <summary>1.
 First Use</summary>

-- Install and restart the phone.
+- After installing the module, you don't need to restart the device.
+You can use the `Toolbox` integration to refresh the update status of the client
 - Add the subscription address in `config.yaml` and reload the configuration.
 - Due to network reasons, all rules may not be downloaded automatically.
 Please manually update/download the rule files.
   - If the above fails, ensure your network environment is normal.